 Prepared as a Lunch and Learn guide, you will find twelve FAST Structured Facilitation gems worth remembering.
-They are listed in alphabetical order, rather than order of importance.
-From the perspectives of curriculum developers, instructors, and students, here are the most significant learnings offered by the FAST curriculum and structured facilitation technique.
+You will find them listed in alphabetical order, rather than order of importance.
+From the perspectives of curriculum developers, instructors, and students, please find the most significant learnings offered by the MG RUSH curriculum and structured facilitation technique.

 - Comment: There is no ‘silver bullet’ for effective facilitation.
 If you don’t show up prepared, good luck with that.